alexnm/react-training/02-modern-web-development.md

 Before we dive deep into the React ecosystem, let's take a closer look at the current state of web development.

 ## Breaking the monolith
-The traditional monoligh is being replaced with a more specialized architecture.
+The traditional monolith is being replaced with a more specialized architecture.
 There are multiple approaches here and it's not the aim of this training to cover them, but the frontend ecosystem is being heavily impacted by this architectural shift
 * The frontend code is no longer embedded into the backend web application framework (ex: RubyOnRails, ASP.NET MVC, Django)
 * The backend has a clear interface through which it provides only data access (ex: REST API, GraphQL)
 * The frontend code is not just a collection of modules that provide interactivity, but now has complex responsibility like: routing, templating, data management, etc.